 The Idaho Physical Activity and Nutrition (IPAN) program is funded through the Centers for Disease Control and Prevention (CDC) and Idaho state general funds to effect changes that have a positive impact on the health of Idahoans.
-Through a diverse array of partnerships, IPAN focuses on strategies and practices that make healthy eating and active living the norm.
+Through a diverse array of partnerships, IPAN focuses on strategies and practices that make healthy eating and active living the easy choice in all Idaho communities.

 IPAN is working in the following strategic areas: